 The circulation desk is front and center as you enter the Library.
 Come here to check out materials (including those on reserve) or to pick up items that are being held for you.
 For more information on circulation policies see the Circulation Policy page.

-The Interlibrary Loan/Document Delivery (ILL) office (located behind the circulation desk) houses the staff that process requests for materials not owned by the Library.
-Normally requests for ILL documents are made at the Research Assistance desk or by using the book or article request forms on the Web.
-However, should you need to check on the status of a request you may wish to consult directly with ILL staff.
+At the Information Desk.
+ILL staff process requests for materials not owned by the library.
+Normally, requests for ILL documents are made at the Ask a Librarian desk or by using the Request Article or Book form.
+However, should you need to check on the status of a request, you may wish to consult directly with ILL staff.

-The Research Assistance Desk is located toward the rear of the Library lobby.
+The Ask a Librarian Desk is located toward the rear of the Library lobby.
 It is staffed by trained reference librarians who are able to help you with both quick and in-depth research questions.
 Service hours are posted on the Library Hours and Phone Numbers page.

 The Fed Docs collection is directly to your right as you enter the Library.
 This area houses print documents produced by the federal government, such as GAO reports, Senate and Congressional Documents, DoD and federal budget documents, and more.
 Documents housed in this area are listed in BOSUN (the Library catalog) as FEDDOCS.
 Many other federal publications are housed elsewhere in the Library, in areas that include Periodicals, Reference, and the General Collection.